srksourabh/uds-pos/test_data/DATA_VERIFICATION_REPORT.md

 ## Test Data Quality Checklist

+After running verification queries, confirm:

 - [ ] All 8 banks created with contact info
-- [ ] All 3 warehouses with GPS coordinates
+- [ ] All 3 warehouses with addresses
-- [ ] All 4 couriers with tracking URLs
+- [ ] All 4 couriers with contact phones
 - [ ] 5 engineers with profiles and regions
 - [ ] 50+ devices across all statuses
 - [ ] 30 tickets with varied statuses